Leonardo DiCaprio: Early life and acting background

-DiCaprio has said his career choice as a child was to become a marine biologist or an actor.
-He eventually favored the latter as he liked impersonating characters and imitating people, and seeing their reaction to his acting.
-His interest in performing began at the age of two when he went onto the stage at a performance festival and danced spontaneously to a positive response from the crowd.
-He was also motivated to learn acting by his stepbrother's appearance in a television commercial, for which Farrar earned $50,000.
+As a child, DiCaprio wanted to become either a marine biologist or an actor.
+He eventually favored the latter; he liked impersonating characters and imitating people, and enjoyed seeing their reactions to his acting.
+According to DiCaprio, his interest in performing began at the age of two when he went onto the stage at a performance festival and danced spontaneously to a positive response from the crowd.
+He was also motivated to learn acting when Farrar's appearance in a television commercial earned him $50,000.
 DiCaprio has said in interviews that his first television appearance was in the children's series Romper Room, and that he was dismissed from the show for being disruptive.
-However, the show's host has denied that any children were removed from the show in this way.
-At 14, he began appearing in several commercials for Matchbox cars, which he calls his first role.
-DiCaprio later appeared in commercials for Kraft Singles, Bubble Yum and Apple Jacks.
+The show's host has denied that any children were removed from the show in this way.
+At the age of 11, DiCaprio almost quit acting in order to pursue breakdancing, having gotten second place in a competition in Irmelin's native Germany.
+At the age of 14, he began appearing in several commercials for Matchbox cars, which he calls his first role.
+DiCaprio later appeared in commercials for Kraft Singles, Bubble Yum, and Apple Jacks.
 In 1989, he played the role of Glen in two episodes of the television show The New Lassie.